Loading Dataset for Training

 A DataManager is a Fed-BioMed concept that makes the link between a Dataset and the corresponding DataLoader.
 It has a generic interface that is framework-agnostic (Pytorch, sklearn, etc...)

 As it is mentioned, DataManager is capable of managing/configuring datasets/data-loaders based on the training plans that are going to be used for training.
-This configuration is necessary since each training plan requires different types of data loader/batch iterator.
+This configuration is necessary since each training plan requires different types of data loader/batch iterator, but it is handled by the framework and requires no user action.

 Defining Training Data in Different Training Plans